divio/divio-cloud-docs/background/project-build-process.rst

   builds use different versions, depending on what is in each host's cache.

 When an image is built, even if nothing in the repository has changed, the image may be different from the previously-built image.
-Typically, this can affect project dependencies.
-If a project's build instructions specify a component, the installer (which could be ``apt``, ``pip`` or ``npm``) will typically try to install the latest version of the component, unless a particular version is selected.
+Typically, this can affect application dependencies.
+If an application's build instructions specify a component, the installer (which could be ``apt``, ``pip`` or ``npm``) will typically try to install the latest version of the component, unless a particular version is selected.

 This means that if a new version has been released, the next deployment will use that - without warning, and with possibly unexpected results.
-It is therefore strongly recommended to pin package versions in your project's installation lists wherever possible to prevent this.
+It is therefore strongly recommended to pin package versions in your application's installation lists wherever possible to prevent this.
 (See also :ref:`manage-dependencies`.)